jsongcodes/everything-ela/README.md

 # Everything ELA

 Everything ELA is a virtual space where students can read, comment, and post about English Language Arts (ELA) topics.
+To make this full-stack web app, I used ReactJS for the frontend and Rails for the backend.

 ## Installation